AbsaOSS/pramen/README.md

     so nothing to process.

 - `run()` Run the transformation and return a `DataFrame` containing transformation results.
 Input data can be fetched from the metastore.
-If an exception is thrown from this method, it is considered a noj failure.
+If an exception is thrown from this method, it is not considered as a failure.
 The pipeline will try running such transformations again when run again for the same information date.

 Let's take a look at parameters passed to the transformer: